Finite Free Cumulants: Multiplicative Convolutions, Genus Expansion and Infinitesimal Distributions: Preliminaries

 \end{lemma}

-\begin{proof} This follows directly from Theorem 39 in \cite[Section 5]{mingo2017free}\footnote{Combined with (5.21) from \cite{mingo2017free} that is formally equivalent to (5.19) in the same manuscript, and essentially articulates that we can work with $G$ instead of the $F=1/G$ appearing in Theorem 39.}, and corresponds to the case when the second order free cumulants are zero, which is equivalent to the second order $R$-transform being zero.\footnote{Since the notions of second order cumulants and second order $R$-transform are not used in this paper we will not define them here.
+\begin{proof} This follows directly from Theorem 39 in \cite[Section 5]{mingo2017free} , and corresponds to the case when the second order free cumulants are zero, which is equivalent to the second order $R$-transform being zero.\footnote{Since the notions of second order cumulants and second order $R$-transform are not used in this paper we will not define them here.
 Instead, we refer the reader to \cite[Section 5]{mingo2017free} for a survey on these and related notions, and to \cite{collins2006second} for the original source. } \end{proof}